hwakwu/Wu-et-al.-2025-ciToti-sEmbryo/README.md

-# Wu-et-al.-2025-ciToti-sEmbryo
+# Wu-et-al.-2026-ciToti-EM

-Here are main codes used for plotting figures in Wu et al., 2025 ciToti sEmbryo paper.
+Here are main codes used for plotting figures in Wu et al., 2026 ciToti EM paper.